-North Dakota's trafficking and CSEC laws do not expressly prohibit a defense based on use of a law enforcement decoy to investigate these crimes.
-For a violation of N.D.
+North Dakota's trafficking and CSEC laws do not expressly prohibit a defense to prosecution based on the use of a law enforcement decoy posing as a minor to investigate these crimes.
+N.D.
 Cent.
-Code § 12.1-41-04 (Sexual servitude) the defendant must "[m]aintain[] or make[] available a minor" and N.D.
+Code § 12.1-41-04 (Sexual servitude) requires the defendant to "[m]aintain[] or make[] available a minor . . . " N.D.
 Cent.
-Code § 12.1-41-06 (Patronizing a minor for commercial sexual activity) makes it a crime when a person gives anything of value "to a minor or another person so that the individual may engage in commercial sexual activity with a minor."
-N.D.
+Code § 12.1-41-06 (Patronizing a minor for commercial sexual activity) requires the defendant to give anything of value "to a minor or another person so that the individual may engage in commercial sexual activity with a minor."
+Further, N.D.
 Cent.
-Code § 12.1-29-02(1) (Facilitating prostitution) requires that the victim be "in fact, less than sixteen years old," eliminating the possibility that law enforcement decoys could be used to target traffickers under this law.
+Code § 12.1-29-02(1) (Facilitating prostitution) requires that the victim be "in fact, less than sixteen years old."
+Consequently, law enforcement decoys may not be used to investigate these offenses through reverse sting operations.

-- 6.4.1 Recommendation: Enact a law specifically permitting law enforcement to use undercover agents to investigate domestic minor sex trafficking.
+- 6.4.1 Recommendation: Enact a law specifically prohibit a defense to prosecution based on the use of a law enforcement decoy posing as a minor to investigate domestic minor sex trafficking.
 Alternatively, amend each of the CSEC laws and the human trafficking law to prohibit a defense to prosecution based on the victim actually being law enforcement or an agent of law enforcement. - 6.5 Using the Internet or electronic communications to investigate buyers and traffickers using the Internet is a permissible investigative technique.